aeguess/carb_scraper/README.md

 This data will be used to compare lifelong exposure to the above pollutants and also the 2018 Camp Fire exposure versus a 2019 control window.

 # Software Prerequisites
-This script executes on an outdated version of Firefox ([Version 56](https://www.mozilla.org/en-US/firefox/56.0/releasenotes/)) which should be downloaded prior to running the ([Python](https://www.python.org/downloads/)) script.
+This script executes on an outdated version of Firefox ([Version 56](https://www.mozilla.org/en-US/firefox/56.0/releasenotes/)) which should be downloaded prior to running the [Python](https://www.python.org/downloads/) script.
 To assist in managing Python packages, install either mini or anaconda through either the terminal or app.
 Miniconda (a lighter version of Anaconda) can be found ([here](https://docs.anaconda.com/miniconda/)).

 Make sure you have all of the above installed on your local computer (Version 56 of Firefox, Python, and Miniconda) before building the environment and executing the script.

 -> For a more in-depth guide on installing the software and setting up the virtual environment, see [here](https://github.com/lmillergrp/webvitals).
-This is a different script built by a previous member of the lab who was scraping data from the Webvitals servers.
+The link leads to a different script built by a previous member of the lab who was scraping data from the Webvitals servers. <-

 # Executing the program
 First, pull this repository by executing the following your terminal: